 - Fleas - Humidity provides excellent conditions for flea eggs to hatch.
 The way to prevent a flea infestation is to make sure that your pets don’t come in contact with any animals that could be carriers of fleas.
 Your pets should also receive regular treatment with specialized flea shampoo to keep them infection-free.

 - Rodents - Mice, rats, and possums are pests highly capable of causing damage to expensive possessions.
 They can damage your electricals by gnawing and chewing the wires and can also be carriers of harmful diseases like leptospirosis, salmonella, tularemia, and coccidiosis.
-It is important to implement sturdy traps to get rid of these rodents.
+It is important to implement sturdy mouse and rat traps to get rid of these rodents.

 How to Get Rid Of Pests